11 Best Places in Florida to Visit – A Resident’s List

 We don’t like “best”, “top ten” or “most popular” lists.
-These terms are subjective as to rank or, in many cases, posted according to advertising revenue – not good for visitors trying to find places in Florida to visit.
+These terms are subjective as to rank or, in many cases, are posted according to advertising revenue – not good for visitors trying to find the best places in Florida to visit.

 Our list of 10 places in Florida to visit takes us from the far reaches of the panhandle to the southernmost point in the country.
 Enjoy the tour in alphabetical order!